The Elite Trader Plan

 Homework

-Create an example trade (e.g., AAPL) in both your broker platform and TradingView.
+Create an example trade (e.g., XLE) in both your broker platform and TradingView.
 Mark the breakeven levels and expiration date on your chart.

 Skip Check